Factoring Companies in Canada: 8 Best Options for Business Funding

 What Is Factoring?

-Invoice factoring is a form of financing where a business owner sells unpaid invoices to a factoring company for fast access to funds.
-The business owner receives cash for the invoice amount, usually less any fees, ahead of the payment terms.
-The business owner’s customer, who is responsible for paying the invoice, instead pays the invoice amount to the factoring company according to the original payment terms.
+Invoice factoring is a form of cash advance where a business owner sells unpaid invoices to a factoring provider for an immediate source of funds.
+The business owner gets liquid capital for the invoice amount, usually after deducting any factor fee, ahead of the payment terms.
+The business owner’s commercial client, who has the responsibility of settling the invoice, then pays the factoring company directly according to the original payment terms.

-Invoice factoring also goes by the terms accounts receivable factoring or receivable financing.
-(It’s important to note that this is different from invoice financing, where a factoring company still gives a business owner cash for their invoice, but the business owner pays back the invoice amount themselves, plus a fee.
-Find out how to choose between invoice factoring vs invoice financing.)
+Invoice factoring is also known by the terms accounts receivable factoring or receivable financing.
+(It’s vital to highlight that this differs from invoice financing, where a service provider or factoring company still offers a business owner cash for their invoice, but the business owner repays the invoice amount themselves, plus a fee.)

 How does factoring work?

 - Business owner submits outstanding invoices for funding.
-Traditional invoice factoring companies often require a business to factor all their invoices for the duration of a contract.
+Traditional invoice factoring companies often bind businesses with annual contracts where they must factor all invoices.
 With many newer companies, you can choose which invoices you want to fund.
 (Full disclosure: FundThrough lets you pick which invoices to fund with no minimum, no maximum amounts, and no long-term contracts.)

 - Factoring company does due diligence.
-Oftentimes this will include checking that a business is legally established, is up-to-date on taxes, and doesn’t have liens on their accounts receivable and/or the specific invoice.
-(Many invoice factoring companies will find ways to work with businesses if they have these issues.)
-During this step, the factoring company will also verify that the invoice is real.
+Oftentimes this will include checking bank statements to ensure that a business is legally established, is up-to-date on taxes, and doesn’t have liens on their accounts receivable and/or the specific invoice.
+Several invoice factoring providers, notably those catering to niche sectors like the freight industry or construction industry, attempt to work alongside businesses despite these challenges.
+In this stage, the factoring company also assesses the credit strength and validity of the invoice to ensure its authenticity.

 - The business’ customer is asked to sign an NOA.
 Having the customer owing the invoice sign a Notice of Assignment means they understand that the factoring company now owns the invoice so they can redirect payment.
 While a lot of business owners get concerned about their customers being involved, many large companies are used to this process.